SFPM/iQMetrix-CT/README.md

 ![alt text](https://github.com/SFPM/iQMetrix-CT/blob/main/iQMetrixCT_Screen.png?raw=true)

+### THIS PAGE IS UNDER CONSTRUCTION ... iQMetrix-CT is coming soon !

 ### Foreword
 The iQMetrix-CT software has been developed within the framework of the French Society of Medical Physics (SFPM) working group entitled *Development of an automated CT image analysis system including image quality metrics adapted to iterative reconstructions*.